HoppenR/streamchecker/README.md

 ## Note

-Streamchecker supports automatically requesting and caching `AppAccessToken`, `UserId`, and `UserAccessToken` if you set the cache folder and save/restore it like the following.
+Streamchecker currently only supports automatically requesting caching `AppAccessToken`, `UserId`, and `UserAccessToken` locally (`localhost`).
+Even though the server properly redirects the client to open the authentication page.

+You can make use of the caching as follows.

 ```go
 ad := new(streamchecker.AuthData)